-The principle aim of the EHNE project is to inform our understanding of the current crisis in Europe by constructing a new historiography of Europe that is addressed as much to the scholarly world as it is to the world of teachers, citizens and politicians.
+The principle aim of the EHNE project is to shed light on the current crisis in Europe by reconstructing a new historiography of Europe that is intended for both the scholarly world and that of teachers, citizens, and politicians.

 Its ambition is to place the French schools of European history and international relations at the heart of the most essential historiographical and contemporary debates.
-The project, planned for eight years, brings together the competences of the most noted experts in France on its central questions, and connects to the strongest European and international networks.
-It is carried out in partnership between five research centres seated at three universities (Paris IV, Paris 1, Nantes).
+The project, which is planned for eight years, brings together the expertise of the most noted experts in France on these questions, and links them with influential European and international networks.
+Five partner laboratories from three universities (Paris IV, Paris 1, Nantes) are conducting the project.

-Seven research strands have been created to meet these objectives.
-Each is managed from one of five principle research centres:
+Seven research focusses have been defined to meet these objectives.
+They are being conducted by one of five primary research centers:

 Focus 2 : Europe within a political epistemology (EA Centre de recherche en histoire du XIXe siècle, Paris IV),

-Focus 3 : European humanism or The construction of a Europe ‘from within’ between identity crisis and affirmation (UMR Roland Mousnier, Paris IV),
+Focus 3 : European humanism or the construction of a Europe ‘from itself’ between identity crisis and affirmation (UMR Roland Mousnier, Paris IV),

-Focus 4 : Europe ‘from without’: borders, neighbours and distant others (EA CRHIA, Nantes),
+Focus 4 : Europe, Europeans, and the world (EA CRHIA, Nantes),

-Focus 5 : Europe of wars and marks of war (UMR SIRICE, Paris 1),
+Focus 5 : Wars and the traces of war in Europe (UMR SIRICE, Paris 1 et Paris IV),

-- A bilingual (French/English) analytical encyclopedia online, linked to an electronic journal and historic documents online (in their original languages),
+• An analytical bilingual (French/English) online encyclopedia in connection with an electronic journal and the posting of historic documents online (in their original languages);

-- 28 books, 4 per research strand, including 2 in French and English editions,
+• 28 books, 4 per research focus, including 2 in French and English editions;

-- Workshops, study days and conferences in preparation for the publications.
+• Workshops, study days and conferences to prepare these publications.